taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 The Operating System might not run your code from start to end at all.
 It might stop and resume your process many times.
 The CPU might get interrupted and handle som inputs while you think it's only focused on your task.

 So synchronous execution is only an illusion.
-But from the perspective of you as a programmer it's not, and that is the important takeaway:
+But from the perspective of you as a programmer, it's not, and that is the important takeaway:

 **When we talk about concurrency without providing any other context we are using you as a programmer and your code (your process) as the reference frame.
 If you start pondering about concurrency without keeping this in the back of your head it will get confusing very fast.**